CrossyChainsaw/Portfolio/README.md

 [Auto Clicker Documentation](https://github.com/CrossyChainsaw/AutoClicker)

 ## BattleSim
 BattleSim is a project I started all the way in semester 1.
-In semester 1 I hardly made a working project, In semester 2 I refactored everything, since it did work but, it was semester 1 code, so there was lots of unnecissary code.
+In semester 1 I hardly made a working project, In semester 2 I refactored everything.
+It was semester 1 code, so there was lots of unnecessary code that could be written shorter and more efficient.
 In semester 2 I wanted to create a functionality that both players can choose their fighter.
 Since that wasn't possible, you would get assigned a fighter based on player 1 or 2.
 It first looked impossible, but I told myself, I'm in semester 3 software.
-How the fuck can i not make a simple battle simulation.
-With some help of [The Coding Den](https://discord.com/invite/code) I got it working.
-Also did I add another fitgher I'll show a before and after
+How the fuck can I not make a simple battle simulation.
+With some help of The Coding Den I got it working.
+Also did I add another fighter.
+I'll show a before and after.

 *Semester 2 BattleSim*